wuga214/PAPER_IJCAI17_HybridPlanning_NeuralNetwork_MILP/README.md

-# MILP optimization control with deep network transition

-## Simple Continuous Planning Domain Generator.
+# Simple Continuous Planning Domain Generator.
 This is a 2D nevigation domain generator, which are based on simple simulator rather than domain language(RDDL perhaps the only domain language can describe this simple domain).

 ## Components